 According to the 2010 Department of Labor (DOL) projections, there is expected to be a 19% increase in the number of School Counseling positions by the year 2020.
 By 2020 ONETonline projects there to be average (10-19%) job growth for School Counselors.

-You can find more information about career opportunities for professional counselors at:
+Information about career opportunities for professional counselors can be found at: